Skip to main content

 Scroll 1

-Based on the counterclockwise spiral direction in the middle of Scroll 1, we believe the released scans are of the top of the scroll: Slice 0 is in the middle and Slice 14000+ is the top.
+Based on the counterclockwise spiral direction in the middle of Scroll 1, the released scans are of the top of the scroll: Slice 0 is in the middle and Slice 14000+ is the top.

 Lastly, all of the Herculaneum papyri are known to be "volumen"/horizontal scrolls (see FAQ: https://scrollprize.org/faq#what-is-papyrus-and-how-is-it-made).